 Vatche Ishakian, Ray Sweha, Azer Bestavros and Jonathan Appavoo win Best Paper Award for their paper, “CloudPack: Exploiting Workload Flexibility Through Rational Pricing,” to be presented at the ACM/IFIP/USENIX 13th International Conference on Middleware.

-Margrit Betke has been elected to Senior Member of the IEEE in October 2013.
-The recognition is bestowed upon members with significant research performance in terms of technical contribution and professional leadership.
+This recognition is bestowed upon members with significant research performance in terms of technical contribution and professional leadership.
 The IEEE reserves Senior Member status for only 8 percent of its approximately 400,000 members.

 Margrit Betke has been elected to Senior Member of the Association for Computing Machinery (ACM) for 2013.
 As part of its recognition of excellence, the ACM honors those whose contributions to the computing field have helped make the world better in countless ways.

-The BU Student ACM / BUILDS team has qualified for the finals of NYU-Poly’s CSAW (Cyber-Security Awareness Week) Capture-the-Flag competition, where teams compete to solve challenges relevant to modern computer security.
+The BU Student ACM BUILDS team has qualified for the finals of NYU-Poly’s CSAW (Cyber-Security Awareness Week) Capture-the-Flag competition, where teams compete to solve challenges relevant to modern computer security.
 You can find more information about the CSAW CTF competition at NYU-Poly’s website.

 A team of faculty from BU ECE and CS, including Azer Bestavros and Assaf Kfoury, has won a new NSF grant to support their research project: A Cyber-Physical Infrastructure for the Smart City.